49099/CPU-Scheduling-Algorithms-using-Python/README.md

 # CPU Scheduling Algorithm

-isclaimer: This was a Entry Level Project, based on Python and PyQt5, which I worked on in my Fifth Semester in Jinnah University Foe Women.
+isclaimer: This was a Entry Level Project, based on Python and PyQt5, which I worked on in my Fifth Semester in Jinnah University for Women.

 This Project includes:
 - Python Implementation of Basic OS Scheduling Algorithms